vishnuanil122/ELMO-Sentence-Similarity/README.md

 # ELMO-Sentence-Similarity
-Text similarity using ELMO
-Created for production use where you can initiate it once and use it with out reloadnibg whole module
+Text similarity using ELMO created for production use where you can initiate it once and use it with out reloading whole module